 - Quickly Rotate Pictures

 1] Deleting File Browsing History

-Whenever you manage your files using the browser, Windows reads it in the history log, along with the pathways.
-Anyone who has access to your computer can get hold of any vital information with the help these breadcrumbs that you leave behind.
+Whenever you manage your files using the browser, Windows reads it in the history log and the pathways.
+Anyone who has access to your computer can get hold of any vital information with the help of these breadcrumbs that you leave behind.
 The solution?
-You can clear the history and here is how you should do it:
+You can clear the history, and here is how you should do it:

 - Open the File Explorer and click on the File option on the toolbar.

 - Select the Change Folders and Search option.

 - Another window will appear at the bottom of which you will find the Privacy section.

 - Click on the Clear button beside the Clear File Explorer History, and all your history will be deleted from the system.

 2] Open the File Explorer by Default